liquid-books/data-analytics2/feature-engineering/binning-discretization.md

 ---
-title: Data Sources and File Formats
+title: Binning and Discretization
 ---

-# Data Sources and File Formats
+# Binning and Discretization